The-Cat-Town-Craft/Carpet-TCTC-Addition/README.md

 - Suggested options: `1.25`, `1.5`
 - Categories: `TCTC`, `TCTC-CLIENT`, `TCTC-FEATURE`

-*For Minecraft 1.18 and later branches, the default value is `1.25`*

 ### freecamRestoreLocation

 Return to the starting position when you have finished spectating.